 As you might have guessed, this is easier than it sounds – especially with the TV exposure you’ve just received.
 Not only do you have to go through a shareholder agreement for your new company, but the chances are your current business will have just received a record number of orders.

-  “The publicity you get from the show is crazy!” says Alana.
+“The publicity you get from the show is crazy!” said Alana.
 “Our website went into overdrive the night of the final.
-If we could have web sales like we did on the final every day then the business would be in another league.”
+If we could have web sales like we did on the final every day then the business would be in another league!”

 And that’s where the problem lies: without the business investment fully implemented you’ve still got to honour those orders.
 Which, in Alana’s case, meant working alongside her team of three until the early hours each day until Christmas (a task made even harder after she contracted norovirus after her win).

 If you somehow manage to get through that, next comes a lot of chats and tweaks to the business plan you pitched on the show.
 Lord Sugar lends a hand here, but, as in Alana’s case, Claude Littner might be involved in some of these discussions too.

 And once that’s finally all out the way?
 You’re ready to roll: two months after Christmas you start implementing your plan.
 “One day Sugar just says, ‘OK, let’s get on with it.” said Alana.

 You’ll be under a lot of media scrutiny

 Winning The Apprentice will, naturally, do wonders for your business.
 Not only do you receive a huge cash injection from a committed business partner, but you also get 12 weeks’ worth of priceless BBC1 exposure.